coq/coq/doc/sphinx/language/core/sections.rst

 -------------------------------------------

-This table sums up the effect of locality attributes on the scope of vernacular commands in a section, when outside the section where they were entered.
+This table sums up the effect of locality attributes on the scope of vernacular commands in a :cmd:`Section`, when outside the :cmd:`Section` where they were entered.
 In the following table:

 * a cross (❌) marks an unsupported attribute (compilation error);
-* “not available” means that the command has no effect outside the section it was entered;
+* “not available” means that the command has no effect outside the :cmd:`Section` it was entered;
-* “available” means that the effects of the command persists outside the section.
+* “available” means that the effects of the command persists outside the :cmd:`Section`.
 * For :cmd:`Definition` (and :cmd:`Lemma`, ...), :cmd:`Canonical Structure`,
   :cmd:`Coercion` and :cmd:`Set` (and :cmd:`Unset`), some locality attributes
   will be passed on to the :cmd:`Module` containing the current :cmd:`Section`,